katzer/cordova-plugin-local-notifications/README.md

 Scroll down to see more buttons!

-The following code snippet will schedule a local notification every day wich will be displayed within the notification center.
+The following code snippet will schedule a local notification every day which will be displayed within the notification center.

 ```javascript
 cordova.plugins.notification.local.schedule({